 Aside from the immediate effects on Rescuecom’s litigation, this decision calls into question several other cases within the Second Circuit’s jurisdiction which cite to the WhenU.com case to support similar conclusions as the N.D.N.Y. court came to.
 However, this decision is not dispositive on the ultimate issue of whether Google’s actions amount to trademark infringement.

-Comments Off Posted in: Analysis on April 9, 2009
+Comments Off on Sexting Posted in: Links on April 4, 2009